Skip to main content

 Do You Need a Doctor's Order?

-In Texas, yes.
-But it doesn't have to come from a specialist — any licensed physician can write an MRI order, including telehealth providers.
+Yes, in Texas.
+It doesn't have to come from a specialist.
+Any licensed physician can write it, including telehealth.

-If you don't have a regular doctor, a cash-pay telehealth visit ($50–$150) can get you the order without an in-person appointment.
+No regular doctor?
+A cash-pay telehealth visit ($50–$150) gets you an order without the in-person appointment.
 Browse Austin telehealth options →

 When You Probably Need an MRI (And When You Might Not)